OSGeo/gdal/doc/source/programs/gdal_raster_reproject.rst

     Alignment means that xmin / resx, ymin / resy, xmax / resx and ymax / resy are integer values.

+.. option:: -j, --num-threads <value>

+    .. versionadded:: 3.12

+    Number of jobs to run at once.
+    Default: number of CPUs detected.

 Advanced options
 ++++++++++++++++